About the Central Arava

 Arava International Center for Agricultural Training (AICAT)

-The Central Arava is not connected to Israel’s national water system and is supplied only by local drillings and JNF-built reservoirs.
+Central Arava is not connected to Israel’s national water system and is supplied only by local drillings and JNF-built reservoirs.
 Precipitation is one inch annually and the arid climate produces little or no dew.
 These are extreme conditions under which farmers operate and thrive and produce 60% of Israel’s fresh vegetable exports.
-The Central Arava farmers currently use reservoirs to retain fl ood water for the region; however, domestic water-use has historically been problematic with farmers reliant mostly on brackish water that doesn’t meet Ministry of Health levels.
+Central Arava farmers currently use reservoirs to retain flood water for the region; however, domestic water-use has historically been problematic with farmers reliant mostly on brackish water that doesn’t meet Ministry of Health standards.
 To that end, the Central Arava regional council and JNF are funding the necessary endeavor to bring new fresh water to the residents.
 Donate now

 Research & Development